carved4/go-wincall/README.md

 # go-wincall

-this project is an implementation of a windows api calling convention for go. it is an expansion of concepts from `carved4/go-native-syscall`. the library provides infrastructure to interact with the windows api without importing the `syscall` package or linking against windows libraries at compile time. it is focused on the low-level mechanics of api invocation and evasion.
+this project is an implementation of a windows api calling convention for go. it is an expansion of concepts from `carved4/go-native-syscall`. the library provides infrastructure to interact with the windows api without importing the `syscall` package or linking against windows libraries at compile time. it is focused on the low-level mechanics of api invocation and evasion. compatible with amd64 and arm64 windows builds

 ## demo
 ![output](https://github.com/user-attachments/assets/034b3151-d71d-48cd-a24a-c94fd4971a35)